Laboratory Record Keeping Procedures

 date; legal evidence with respect to the materials recorded, such as conception of

 an invention and the date thereof or date of reduction to practice and test results;

-in some instances compliance with the provisions of many grant and contractual arrangements.
+in some instances are required for compliance with the provisions in many grant and